mc-robinson/benchmarking_platform_p23/BENCHMARK_CONFIG.md

 ## Datasets

-Options for datasets are datasets I and/or II
+Options for datasets are datasets I

 ```
 DATASETS = [I]
 ```

-The details of each dataset are below:
+The details of the dataset are below:

 #### Dataset I
 Dataset I was originally described in